 We all love paper!
 The beautiful rainbow of colors, patterns, creative designs, metallics, and let's not forget the papers that sparkle with glitter.
 Paper is fun!
 However, storing and accessing paper can be challenging and frustrating.
 Where do you store your paper?
 How do you organize designer paper?
 What about sunlight?
 What do you do with those scraps?
-Here are five tips on organizing and storing your paper.
+Here are five tips for organizing your scrapbook paper.

 KEEP IT PERSONAL